 H. Show that the local Chamber of Commerce or a similar group (e.g., an Audubon chapter, Wild Ones, etc.) takes an active role in the planning process for protecting and enlarging favorable bird habitat.

-The City of Manitowoc has met with members of the Woodland Dunes Nature Center & Preserve to plan for enhancing bird habitat through the use of native and fruit bearing trees and other vegetation at the Lakeside Boulevard Bluff and at the CDF along the City's lakefront.
-The group, Citizens for a Scenic Lakeshore, has assisted with the removal of invasive species and the planting of native trees and other vegetation along Lakeside Boulevard bluff and Red Arrow Park.
-In 2018, the City plans to partner with Woodland Dunes to remove poplars and other shallow rooted trees on the Maritime Drive bluff and then re-plant with native trees which would be beneficial for the bird population at the nearby CDF.
+The City of Manitowoc has worked with members of the Woodland Dunes Nature Center & Preserve to enhance bird habitat through the use of native and fruit bearing trees and other vegetation at the Lakeside Boulevard Bluff and at the containment disposal facility (CDF) along the City's lakefront.
+The group, Citizens for a Scenic Lakeshore, assisted with the removal of invasive species and the planting of native trees and other vegetation along Lakeside Boulevard bluff and Red Arrow Park.
+In 2018, the City partnered with Woodland Dunes to remove poplars and other shallow rooted trees on the Maritime Drive bluff and then re-plant with native trees which will be beneficial for the bird population at the nearby CDF.

 L. Show that your community has restored at least two acres of woodlands, wetlands, or prairie.

-In addition, the City of Manitowoc was notified in July 2016 that the US Fish and Wildlife Service Great Lakes Coastal Program will be funding the Manitowoc Lakefront Habitat Project, north of the Manitowoc harbor.
-The Woodland Dunes Nature Center & Preserve is serving as the lead for the 11 acre project which includes establishing a songbird and pollinator habitat, and will coordinate with partners to implement the project over the next field seasons.
+Work continues on the Little Manitowoc River Shorebird Habitat Project to restore, enhance, and provide education within the Little Manitowoc River Conservancy.
+The Woodland Dunes Nature Center & Preserve is serving as the lead for the 11 acre project, which includes establishing a songbird and pollinator habitat.
+The following habitat features are proposed for the site: cross log habitat structure, tree stump habitat structure, osprey nest frame and platform, purple martin house, swallow and bluebird house, Johnson bat house, and a wood duck house.
+Funds for this project have been received from various sources, including the U.S. Fish & Wildlife Service Great Lakes Coastal Program and the Wisconsin Waterfowl Association.
 This project will not only make the area more bird-friendly but also a top destination for visiting bird watchers as the site is a very important migratory stopover location for many species of birds and potentially monarch butterflies.

 N. Show that your community works on public lands to control invasive species that have significant negative impacts on bird habitat.

-In 2015, the City continued its partnership with Lakeshore Natural Resource Partnership (LNRP) to control phragmites along the Little Manitowoc River through Indian Creek Park and on lakefront property along the shoreline.
+The City of Manitowoc has a history of working to control invasive species on public lands.
+For example, in 2015, the City continued its partnership with Lakeshore Natural Resource Partnership (LNRP) to control phragmites along the Little Manitowoc River through Indian Creek Park and on lakefront property along the shoreline.
 In 2016, through a grant from the LNRP, follow-up treatment and removal was conducted on Japanese knotweed at the Manitowoc Lincoln Park Zoo, Lakeside Boulevard Bluff/Red Arrow Park, and at the Manitowoc Yacht Club by the City of Manitowoc and Woodland Dunes Nature Center and Preserve.
 Garlic mustard, honeysuckle, and phragmities were also removed at Lakeside Boulevard Bluff/Red Arrow Park.
 In September of 2017, Japanese knotweed was removed from the Lincoln Park Zoo area and wild parsnip and barberry were removed from the Woodland Dunes preserve in fall.
-Plans are in place to continue monitoring and control of these invasive species.
+In 2018, silver poplar and garlic mustard were among the invasives removed at the Maritime Drive Bluff Restoration & Management site.
+Invasive species were also treated at several of Manitowoc's stormwater ponds: phragmites at the Dufek Drive and South 41st Street ponds, Japenese knotweed at the Clay Pit Road pond, parsnips at the North Rapids Road pond, and autumn olive at the South10th Street and Dufek Drive ponds.
+Plans are in place to continue monitoring and controling these invasive species.